mento-protocol/ui-toolkit/README.md

 #### TypeScript

-Type checking is enforced with TypeScript:
+Type checking is enforced with TypeScript during local development:
 ```bash
 pnpm typecheck
 ```

+Note: TypeScript type checking is intentionally excluded from the CI workflow to prevent issues with dependency resolution differences between environments.
+Use typechecking locally to catch type errors before committing changes.

 #### Formatting